Nonlocal Nambu-Jona-Lasinio model and chiral chemical potential

+The results discussed in the previous sections permit to derive the low-energy limit of QCD and this, as said, coincides with a non-local Nambu-Jona-Lasinio model at the leading order \cite{Frasca:2011bd,Frasca:2012eq,Frasca:2012iv,Frasca:2013kka}.
+Here, we exploit this derivation step by step to be as clearer as possible.
+The contribution coming from the Gaussian contribution of the gluon field can be stated as

+This action represents the sum of infinite scalar fields and is weighted by exponentially damped coefficients $B_n$.
+So, we assume we can neglect all the contributions coming from the excitations of the gluon filed at $n>0$.
+Then, taking just the leading contribution at $n=0$, we approximate

-where the $\sigma$ field arises from the gluon propagator in the Gaussian generating functional of the Yang-Mills action, neglecting higher order excited state in the superimposed harmonic oscillator spectrum being exponential damped.
-This is the contribution arising from the mass gap of the theory, being $m_0=(\pi/2K(i))\sqrt{\tilde\sigma}$.
-We are assuming $\tilde\sigma$ as the string tension ($\approx (440\ MeV)^2$).
-Quark fields yield
+where we named $\sigma$ this field arising from the gluon propagator in the Gaussian generating functional of the Yang-Mills action with all the higher order excited state in the superimposed harmonic oscillator spectrum being exponential neglected.
+This is the contribution arising from the mass gap of the theory, being $m_0=(\pi/2K(i))\sqrt{\tilde\sigma}$ and will add to the $\sigma$ field coming out from the fermion action.
+Here and in the following we will assume $\tilde\sigma$ for the string tension (normally estimated to be about $(440\ MeV)^2$).
+So, quark fields yield